 Truity do not recommend that employers should ever use these tests in the hiring or selection process.
 This is because these tests have not been designed for situations in which the candidate may be motivated to make a good impression, such as in an employment interview.

 Some of Truity’s assessments are created for specific populations, such as students at a particular school or employees in teams at a large company.
 Whereas other tests are developed for use of the general public (i.e., people like you and me!).
 Truity also conducts work for non-profit organizations, to help people who want, and need it, the most!

-However, Truity also offer an ‘upgrade’, which costs $19.
+However, Truity also offer an ‘upgrade’, which generally costs $19 (but it can vary for some tests).
 With this upgrade, you will get a far more detailed and in-depth break down of your test results.
 It is a far more comprehensive report than what the free version offers.
 I can speak from experience in saying that it is worth the money!